 The applicant must have the field verified wetland boundary comparison points surveyed.
 A survey of the comparison points showing their relationship to the GPS or aerial depicted boundary points must be submitted to the District.
 If changes to the wetland boundary depictions are necessary based on ground truthing and verification, the aerial photographs with the corrected wetland boundary depictions must be submitted to the District.
-The level of accuracy or maximum range of variability of the wetland boundary lines should be indicated on each aerial photograph and cannot exceed 25 feet on any wetland boundary.
-The scale of the aerial photographs used in the depiction of the wetland boundary must be large enough to allow verification of the line in the field.
+The level of accuracy or maximum range of variability of the wetland boundary lines should be indicated on each aerial photographs used in the depiction of the wetland boundary must be large enough to allow verification of the line in the field.
 A scale of 1" = 200' or 1" = 400' is generally suitable.
 Also, the width of the line which depicts the boundary should be carefully considered.
 Depending on the scale of the aerial photograph, a boundary line drawn could be wider than the acceptable range of variability.
 In general, the smaller the width of the line, the less likelihood of problems in interpreting what it is depicting, both on the aerial photograph and at the site.